joshra-git/Python/Day 2/notes.md

 print(round(52 // 6)) = 8

 ---

-putting the math symbol before the = in a variable will do whatever I want to that variable
+putting the "math" symbol before the = in a variable will do whatever I want to that variable

 variable plus=1